sophiaj5/COSC310Project/README.md

 1. Google Translate API

 The Google Translate API gives the user the ability to converse with Justin Trudeau in both English and French.
-You can change the language by adding the phrase "in french" or "in english" after your question.
+You can change the language by typing in the phrase "in french" or "in english".
 In this picture, you can see that the conversation began in English, then when the keywords were typed in, Mr.Trudeau began to speak in French, until the other keywords were inputted, and he then switched languages again.

 ![TRANSLATE](/images/FRENCH_sample.png)